Why visit a dentist in Chiang Mai?

 Before choosing a dentist do a quick search online about them.
 You'll be surprised how a popular search for "dentists in Chiang Mai" will bring up paid for ads.
 Search instead for forums where people discuss their experiences.

 Finally make sure you have adequate health insurance.
 While a general check up is not covered if an emergency occurs you should make sure you are covered.
-I recommend World Nomads for travel insurance.
+I recommend the following for good travel insurance.

 Again, this is a list of dentists in Chiang Mai that I and others I know have used and recommend.
 No one can or has paid in anyway to be on this list.
 It's just an honest list to help you make a decision.